 Here are 10 great Canadian travel influencers who inspire serious FOMO.

 This text slang might’ve confused you on Facebook or Instagram, but it’s a pretty useful abbreviation to have handy as it just means “in case you missed it.”
 It’s great for uploading photos after the fact, like a photo from a relative’s wedding that you forgot to post the day of or a family photo from years ago.
 Try uploading a recent photo of a life event with the hashtag “#ICYMI.”

-Find out how to avoid falling prey to Facebook Messenger scams.
+Avoid falling prey to these Facebook Messenger scams.

 Consider FWIW one of the most polite text abbreviations out there, because it’s a great opener, translating to “for what it’s worth.”
 It’s a kinder way of preambling a strong opinion, and can be used in situations like “FWIW, I never voted for him.”